Engaging with Fairmount Home

 We are looking at having to increase the level of care for my mother who suffers from Alzheimer’s in the near future.
 She has 2 small dogs that have been longtime companions of hers.
 Does your home accept pets?
 I worry it will be a very difficult transition for her if she needs to leave her pets in the process.
 Thank you.

-Jamie asked about 1 month ago
+Jamie asked 8 months ago

 Hi Jamie.
 Thank you for your question.
 We do not, unfortunately, have capacity here at Fairmount for our residents' pets.
 We do, however, have a popular and regular program in which companion animals come into the home to visit with residents.
 Best wishes to you and your mother.